← go back

 As a result, we process four doubles simultaneously in each iteration.
 The outer loop iterates in steps of four because each step loads four double-precision values (64 bits each, totaling 256 bits).

-We assign this to _mm256_load_pd(C+i+j*n) which, "Moves packed double-precision floating point values from aligned memory location to a destination vector".
+We assign this to _mm256_load_pd(C+i+j*n), "Moves packed double-precision floating point values from aligned memory location to a destination vector".
 The command _mm256_broadcast_sd is very interesting in that we first see the concept of broadcasting.
-Broadcasting takes the smaller array and repeats it so that two matrices have the same shape and can be matmul"d.
+Broadcasting takes the smaller array and repeats it so that two matrices have the same shape and can be matmul'd.

 Let's look at broadcasting a bit more closely with NumPy: